17th Feb 2026

 How To Get Rid of Jowls with jowl lift surgery or non invasive treatments

 Jowls are a common problem for many women and men, making them look older.
-They result from sagging facial muscles.
+They result from sagging facial muscles and drooping skin, which are visible signs of facial ageing.
+The ageing process naturally leads to the loss of skin elasticity, weakening of connective tissues, and sagging in areas such as the jowls, contributing to a more aged appearance.
 As you age, the skin on your cheeks and beneath your jaw line loses some of its collagen and elastin.
 Collagen is a protein that makes up the connective tissue in your body.
 Elastin is another protein that allows your skin to get back to its typical shape even after being stretched out of place.
+The weakening of connective tissues in the face as you age also contributes to sagging jowls and loss of jawline definition.
+Loss of facial fat and shifting of fat pads can further reduce support, leading to more pronounced saggy jowls.
+The dreaded jowls are a common but unwanted sign of ageing, often causing emotional distress due to their undesirable appearance.
+If you notice sudden changes in your facial shape or structure, it is important to consult a professional, as these changes may indicate underlying issues.

 These facial changes can also become more apparent after weight gain, but they are most often associated with ageing.
 Weight gain stretches out your skin but when you lose weight, your skin may not shrink back to its original size.
-As skin stretches and loses elasticity, it can contribute to the development of jowls.
+As skin stretches and loses elasticity, excess or saggy skin can develop, further contributing to the appearance of jowls.
 Your genetics can also determine how much you will be affected by jowls.
 If your parents both have jowls, you will be more likely to develop them too.
 If you naturally have thin skin or low levels of collagen and elastin, then you may be more likely to develop jowls.
+Multiple factors contribute to the development of jowls, including genetics, lifestyle choices, and habits, not just age.
+While weight loss can reduce fat, it may not make jowls disappear entirely, as sagging skin or muscle laxity can persist and require additional treatments or exercises for better results.

 What can I do to reduce the risk of jowls?